ssg-wsg/Sample-Codes/README.md

 INTRODUCTION
 ------------

-This repository contains sample codes (Java, Node.js and Python) to support your app development on SSG-WSG Developer Portal (https://developer.ssg-wsg.gov.sg).
+This repository contains sample codes (Encryption Decryption, Java, Node.js and Python) to guide and support your application development on SSG-WSG Developer Portal (https://developer.ssg-wsg.gov.sg).